Abuse during childbirth: Epidemiology and consequences

 Investigations into the prevalence of abusive practices in childbirth have been conducted by the World Health Organization.
 Their studies demonstrate that women giving birth in medical facilities experience disrespectful, abusive, and/or neglectful treatment frequently and globally.

 A 2020 study centered in Ghana, Guinea, Myanmar, and Nigeria found that more than 40% of observed women and 35% of surveyed women experienced mistreatment while in childbirth.
 Furthermore, adolescents, migrant women, women infected with HIV, and ethnic minority women were deemed more likely than others to experience abuse during childbirth.

-There are a number of systemic and sociocultural barriers that continue to place women at a disadvantage in society.
+Several systemic and sociocultural barriers continue to place women at a disadvantage in society.
 These include antiquated gender roles that cause physicians and others to view women as weak or vulnerable.
 Women in childbirth are very vulnerable and often cannot protect themselves against mistreatment, so the consequences of obstetric violence can be serious for both the mother and the child.
 It is often difficult to escape the gender bias in healthcare, which causes women to feel unsafe when considering asking for help or ways to protect themselves.
-The abusive relationship that forms between a woman and her healthcare providers as a result of abuse during childbirth often leads to the woman developing a general mistrust in healthcare services.
+The abusive relationship that forms between a woman and her healthcare providers as a result of abuse during childbirth often leads to the woman developing a general mistrust of healthcare services.
 Furthermore, consequences can be extended to include a reluctance to seek pre-natal care, medical assistance during childbirth, and other health care services in the future.